doganulus/reelay/docs/rye.md

 The conjuction of Reelay expressions is defined by using keywords `and` and `&&`.

 One can see that atomic expression syntax is a shortcut for conjunction between atomic constraints.
-It is true that two Reelay expressions below are functionally equivalent:
+Two Reelay expressions below are functionally equivalent:

 ```rye
 {key1: value1, key2: value2}